My new book, Algorithms Unlocked, is out! The Amazon site for

 website.)
 You cannot get the passwords from me or from any

-of my coauthors, and I will not respond to requests for the
+I will not respond to requests for the manual or for

 - How can I typeset pseudocode to make it look like the pseudocode